 “Singing My Sister Down” is the story of a community rather than of an individual.
-The Moral Weakness of this community: Their traditions include abject cruelty.
+The Moral Shortcoming of this community: Their traditions include abject cruelty.

-The Weakness of each of its inhabitants: They cannot see a way out of this ritual.
+The Shortcoming of each of its inhabitants: They cannot see a way out of this ritual.
 This is what they know.
 They don’t think to question it.

 This is where “Singing My Sister Down” stands out over many other types of horror stories, some of which I don’t find scary at all.

 There is no Desire to rescue this girl from the tar pit.
-(Not from the characters within the storyworld, that is.)
+(Not from the characters within the setting, that is.)